Mesothelioma Chemotherapy Drugs

 • Vinorelbine: Blood in urine or fecal matter, chills, chest pain, headaches, and skin rashes

-Not everyone experiences these side effects, and if you do, supportive care and medications can help make them more manageable.
+Not everyone experiences these side effects, and if you do, there are several ways to help manage them.

 Mesothelioma Chemotherapy Drugs in Clinical Trials